Founded in 2008 with 45 students, Star School now instructs over 800 children in its nursery, primary, and secondary schools.

 The school grounds include dormitories, a library, computer room, farm, greenhouse, and science laboratory.
 There is also a “football” (soccer) field, volleyball court, and basketball court, as well as after-school music and dance clubs.

-Since there is no public school system in Rwanda, families must pay for their child to receive an education.
+Since there is uneven access to public education and even where schools exist even the nominal fees associated with public education make it unattainable for the most impoverished children in Rwanda, families must pay for their child to receive an education.
 Although Star School accepts fee-paying students, about 200 children rely on sponsorship to attend the school, and over 300 children are currently awaiting sponsorship.
 Sponsored students come from at-risk backgrounds — orphans, former street boys, children of prostitutes and street beggars, missing parents, or jobless parents with an inability to pay school fees.
 These students live in Star School’s on-campus dormitories and receive meals, clothes, medical care, and education.

 Star School is part of the umbrella organization, Rwanda Shines, a 501(c)(3) organization based in San Antonio, TX that provides funding and support for local leaders in their efforts to promote the well-being of the Rwandan people.